nus-cs2103-AY1920S1/duke/docs/README.md

     ![Folder-example](folder-example.png)

 5. Double-click the file to run the app.
 The GUI should appear in a few seconds.
+If unable to run, check the following:
+    - Ensure that there is a folder named `data` as per step 4.
+    - Try `java -jar duke-v0.2.jar` from the terminal.

     ![User interface](Ui.png)